-As the main health care purchasers for millions of Americans, Medicare and Medicaid face a two-pronged challenge: providing quality care to patients while ensuring value for taxpayers.
-Meeting this challenge involves monitoring a diverse, wide-ranging, and changing landscape of health care providers.
+As the main health care purchasers for millions of Americans, Medicare and Medicaid face a two-pronged challenge: providing quality care to patients, while also ensuring value for taxpayers.
+Meeting this challenge involves monitoring a diverse, wide-ranging, and dynamic landscape of health care providers.

 Building on Health Care Knowledge and Specialized Technology to Ensure Interoperability

-A key standard for the new quality measures is interoperability—meaning they measure characteristics uniformly across different settings.
-Ensuring interoperability requires a solid background in health IT, which we have both the knowledge and the infrastructure to support.
+A key standard for quality measures is interoperability, which means that they measure characteristics uniformly across different settings.
+Ensuring interoperability requires a substantive background in health information technology, which we have both the knowledge and the infrastructure to support.